Code of Student Conduct

 Contribute, Cultivate, Care.

 Students at Smith should expect to be challenged by a diversity of thought, experience and expression.
 The diversity of Smith is essential to creating a robust culture for living and learning, both on campus and beyond.
 Each member of our community is encouraged to inquire freely and to express ideas and criticism in a civil manner, while also recognizing the opinions, cultures, traditions and individuality of others, and their right to maintain them.
 Everyone in our community should be able to both speak and be heard while abiding by our conduct expectations.
 Matters involving discriminatory harassment are addressed separately pursuant to the College’s Discriminatory Harassment Policy.
-These matters will be referred to the college’s Office of Equity and Inclusion.
+These matters will be referred to the college’s Office for Equity and Inclusion.

 The Code of Conduct and Social Responsibility is a social contract identifying the expectations of our learning community at Smith.
 It is premised on taking responsibility for how an individual’s actions affect others.